sdsu-comp526/fall24/_sources/syllabus.md

 - Participation (can include engagement in class, attendance, use of office hours, etc) (5%)
 - Assignment 1 (10%): due Friday, September 13, by midnight (AOE)
 - Assignment 2 (10%): due Friday, October 4, by midnight (AOE)
-- Assignment 3 (10%): due Friday, October 25, by midnight (AOE)
+- Assignment 3 (10%): due Friday, November 08, by midnight (AOE)
-- Assignment 4 (10%): due Friday, November 15, by midnight (AOE)
+- Assignment 4 (10%): due Friday, November 22, by midnight (AOE)

-- Midterm project (%20): due Wednesday, October 16, by midnight (AOE)
+- **Midterm project** (%20): due Friday, October 25, by midnight (AOE)
-- Final project (%35): due Monday, December 16 (exam hours 8-10 a.m.)
+- **Final project** (%35): due Monday, December 16 (exam hours 9-11:30 a.m.), but **Final project Proposal** is due six weeks prior, on Monday, November 04, by midnight (AOE).
+The Final project Proposal will need to be discussed with your teacher, before its submission by Monday, November 04.
+Please make sure to make plenty of use of Office Hours to discuss your Final project Proposal before submitting it.

 Assignments will be distributed no later than a week prior to the due date.